 - I am made of teakwood and the carpenter was making it for a merchant.

 - Using his tools, the carpenter carved the edges of the top and the legs.
 The top was to be made of glass.

 - Then the carpenter applied sandpaper on me to smoothen me.

 - Then he applied a coat of dark brown polish.

 - When the polish dried off the carpenter applied a coat of varnish.

-- Finally I was taken to the merchant’s home.
-I was now the of varnish.
+- Finally, I was taken to the merchant’s home.
+I was now the varnish.

 apple of everyone’s eye.